 - If the tick is attached to you, use fine-tipped tweezers or tick removal tool to grasp the tick as close to your skin as possible.
 Do not use your fingers.

 - Pull the tick straight out, gently but firmly making sure to remove the entire tick (including the head).
 Don’t squeeze it – avoid crushing the tick’s body.

 - After removing the tick, place it in a secure container, such as a screw-top bottle used for medication.

 - Give the tick to your health care professional or local health unit.

 - Thoroughly clean the bite site with rubbing alcohol and/or soap and water.

 Find more instructions HERE.

 And, don’t forget PREVENTION!
-Cover up, use insect repellent, double-check yourself, put your clothes in the drier after coming in doors and wash yourself.
+Cover up, use insect repellent with DEET or Icaridin, double-check yourself, put your clothes in the dryer after coming in doors and wash yourself.